 Parameter removable[N]

 N=07

 Туре boolean

-Value
+Value Enables the logical unit to appear as a removable SCSI disk drive.
 Initially set to "false" (fixed, non-removable).

 🦺 In the table above N stands for logical unit number.
 The first unit must be 0 with no gaps in subsequent numbering.